Croydon FC (Australia): Modern era

 On 11 August 2012 the club won the FFSA Super League premiership finishing top of the table after defeating Adelaide Comets 1–0 at Polonia Reserve.
 The only goal of the game coming in the second half through number 15, Luke Air.

 On 13 September 2014 the club was crowned champions of the 2014 National Premier Leagues South Australia by defeating North Eastern MetroStars SC 2–1.

 The clubs recent success continued when they lifted the 2015 FFSA Federation Cup trophy after defeating Adelaide City 2–0 in the final with both goals scored by striker Andreas Wiens.
-The cup win also secured the clubs berth into the 2015 FFA Cup however the club was bundled out of the tournament in the round of 32 by Brisbane based side Queensland Lions FC.
+The cup win also secured the clubs berth into the 2015 FFA Cup however the club was defeated in the round of 32 by Brisbane based side Queensland Lions FC.

 At the conclusion 2017 FFSA season, and after placing 4th on the league table Croydon qualified to take part in the 2017 finals series.
 After defeating West Adelaide, Adelaide Comets and MetroStars the side came up against minor premiership winners Adelaide City in a game played on 9 September 2017 at Hindmarsh Stadium.
 Courtesy of two-second half goals from strikers Paul Radice and Shaun McGreevy the club claimed its second NPL SA championship title with a 2–1 win.
 17-year-old Croydon player Hosine Bility was named man of the match.

-The Kings advanced to the 2018 FFSA Federation Cup final after defeating Modbury Jets 1–0.
-They will face Adelaide Comets in the final for a spot in the Round of 32 of the 2018 FFA Cup.
-The club subsequently lost in the final 2–1.
+Regency Park Complex.
+Current home ground since 2022.

+The end of 2022 saw Croydon FC relocate to their new home down the road from Polonia Reserve to the newly built Regency Park Complex.

+After signing Manager George Tsonis for the 2025 season, Croydon FC started slowly, picking up only one win in the first four.
+However, the mid point of the season saw them go on a run of nine straight undefeated, picking up seven wins, to see them finish third at season's end.
+Seeing off West Torrens Birkalla and Adelaide City in the finals, saw them face MetroStars in what would be a repeat of the 2014 Grand Final.
+Meiya Hisamoto opened the scoring for Croydon FC early in the second half, MetroStars found an equaliser in stoppage time, but from the kick off Pasia John whipped in a cross that found Andre Carle who looped a header into the back of the net to make it 2-1 and crown Croydon FC 2025 NPL South Australia Champions.